Shelby Cooke said it best when he described what the Civil War meant to American History:

 Virginia joins the Confederacy

-Union troops take arms from from the Missouri state militia near St. Louis
+Union troops take arms from the Missouri state militia near St. Louis

 North Carolina secedes from the union

-Union forces suffer a minor defeat at Bethel Church, Virginia
+Union forces suffered a minor defeat at Bethel Church, Virginia

 Union forces from St. Louis win a victory that will help them control the Missouri state capital, Jefferson City.